 Do These Mutations Affect PerkinElmer’s Diagnostic Coronavirus RT-PCR Assays?

-PerkinElmer’s SARS-CoV-2 RT-PCR assays are designed to identify SARS-CoV-2 ORF1ab and N genes, therefore the mutations in the above variants do not affect the detection of SARS-CoV-2 by PerkinElmer RT-PCR assays.
+The mutations in the VOC recognized by the WHO (May 14, 2021) do not affect the detection of SARS-CoV-2 by PerkinElmer RT-PCR assays.
 As described in the kit insert, PerkinElmer’s RT-PCR assays target two specific genomic regions of SARS-CoV-2: nucleocapsid (N) gene and ORF1ab.
-Thus, the mutations in spike protein do not impact the safety and effectiveness of PerkinElmer’s assays.
+These mutations in the spike protein do not impact the safety and effectiveness of PerkinElmer’s diagnostic RT-PCR assays.

 PerkinElmer’s Proactive Risk Management Plan: